-- 1. Sustain forest ecosystem structure and function in SMZs, by: - b. retaining, within cutblocks4, structural forest attributes and elements with important biodiversity functions5, and - c. applying a variety of silvicultural systems, patch sizes and patch shapes across the zone, subject to a maximum cutblock size of 5 ha if clearcut, clearcut with reserves or seed tree silvicultural systems are applied, and 40 ha if shelterwood, selection or retention silvicultural systems are applied. - 2.
+- b. retaining, within cutblocks4, structural forest attributes and elements with important biodiversity functions5, and - c. applying a variety of silvicultural systems, patch sizes and patch shapes across the zone, subject to a maximum cutblock size of 5 ha if clearcut, clearcut with reserves or seed tree silvicultural systems are applied, and 40 ha if shelterwood, selection or retention silvicultural systems are applied. - 2.
 Despite subsection 1(c) above, cutblocks larger than 5 or 40 ha, as the case may be, may be approved if harvesting is being carried out to recover timber that was damaged by fire, insects, wind or other similar events and wherever possible, the cutblock incorporates structural characteristics of natural disturbances.
-[N.B.
-Objective 2 is provided for completeness for the Reader but is superseded by FPPR s.64(2) and cannot be included in a Result or Strategy].